gvwilson/sdxjs/systems-programming/index.md

 <%- include('/_inc/multi.html', {pat: 'copy-file-unfiltered.*', fill: 'sh out'}) %>

--   `node_modules/fs.stat` is a directory, not a file, but matches our `glob`
+-   `node_modules/fs.stat` and `node_modules/fs.walk` are directories, not files, but match our `glob`
 -   Use `fs.stat` to get the properties of something in the filesystem and then check if it's a file
     -   Name is short for "status"

 <%- include('/_inc/file.html', {file: 'copy-file-filtered.js'}) %>